anthony1810/SwiftUI-First_Architecture/README.md

 - **Flexibility**: SwiftUI’s evolution includes new features and capabilities, such as the App lifecycle, Widgets, App Intents, Concurrency, and Observability.
 An adaptable architecture allows easy incorporation of these new features.

 ### App Container
-Everything revolves around the `App Container` where all the dependencies are initialized, including:
+Everything revolves around the `App Container`

-1. **Infrastructure Layer**: Such as the Realm framework and API layer.
+- An interface to create LiveApp with real dependencies or MockApp with mock data and dependencies
-2. **Services**: Built on top of the Infrastructure layer, including `BreedListService` and `FavoritesService`.
+- Hold AppDependency including AppStates and AppActions.
+AppStates hold shared states of the app.
+AppActions hold App's'UseCases.
-3. **UI Layer**: ScreenFlows responsible for ScreenData and Screen Navigation.
+- Hold App View - A Root View where the UI Layer Started
-4. **Domain**: Core entities such as Breed or SubBreed and other helpers.
+- Initilize all components (Infrastructure, Services, AppDependency) base on a specific Configuration(API endpoints, 3rd party Authentication Keys, ...)

 Another interesting point of this pattern is the use of the SwiftUI Environment to pass around global services like `BreedListService` as `AppActions` and `AppStates`, allowing any view to access them in a way that respects the nature of SwiftUI.